DISCLAIMER: I do not own the world OR characters of JK Rowling — I'm just playing with them.

-This just a little something that I started (back in February of 2018) due to the fact that I've been seeing a lot tumblr posts on my feed lately about the idea of how much better Harry's life would have been if he had been raised by Sirius like he was supposed to be.
+This just a little something that I started (back in February of 2018) due to the fact that I've been seeing a lot tumblr posts on my feed lately about the idea of how much better Harry's life would have been if he had been raised by Sirius and/or Remus like he was supposed to be.
 Someone posted this adorable fan art of Sirius riding his motorbike with a toddler Harry on a kid's motorbike and I just thought, oh my God, I want this so much!
-This is completely alternate universe obviously, but it's the start of a story and I'm trying to stick to canon as much as I can while also not; so it's alternate universe, but also semi-canon, if that makes sense?
+This is very much ALTERNATE UNIVERSE obviously as Harry was not raised by Sirius, but it's the start of a story and I'm trying to stick to canon as much as I can while also not; so it's alternate universe, but also semi-canon compliant, if that makes sense?

-It is rated M because of language and violence and sexual scenes, which will be present later on in the story.
+It is rated M because of language, violence, and sexual scenes, which will be present later on in the story.

-This will be the story of Sirius Black and Harry Potter which I think is important to mention.
+This will be the story of Sirius Black and Remus Lupin and Harry Potter which I think is important to mention.
 It is about how they find each other; how Harry learns about the Marauders; and how his life is different.
-This story is about Sirius and Harry, but also about Remus Lupin, but will ultimately be a Hinny fic in the end as that is what I love to write about and my favourite couple in the Harry Potter universe outside of Jily.
+It will ultimately be a Hinny fic in the end as that is what I love to write about and my favourite couple in the Harry Potter universe outside of Jily and Remadora.
 It is slow-building and long and I think worth the wait (at least I hope so).

 I have also recently posted this story on Archive of Our Own which I am a new user with and used the following warnings/character descriptions for the story.
 I thought I would copy them here just as a warning of mature themes once again.